DavidLXu/MathY/README.md

 From the very beginning, MathY is designed not to use any third-party libraries, and these functions are implemented purely with python grammas without even `import math`.

-There may be some precission issues, but since MathY is a educational math library, every functions is in a clearly defined way.
+There may be some precision issues, but since MathY is a educational math library, every functions is in a clearly defined way.
 It's really nice when seeing how math skyscraper is built using only basic python language properties, and it's a great way to gain a better understanding of mathematics.

 ## Algebra